mauriciopoppe/SubtitleInsights/conductor/product.md

 2. The extension activates, pre-fetching the subtitle track.
 3. The Chrome Prompt API processes the segments.
 4. An overlay appears on the player, showing the dual-translation.
+5. (Optional) User uploads a structured Markdown file to upgrade the experience to expert-curated content.